-This page provides high-level overview of Ligato projects.
+This section provides an overview of the Ligato VPP agent.

-The most notable features provided by the Agent:
+The features supported by the VPP agent are:

 - VPP configuration management